 Watsonisms used in class discussions and critiques

-• Fear is the greatest block to creativity.
-Feel the fear and do it anyway.
-Fail forward.
-Its better to fail while taking a risk than to succeed while playing it safe.
+It is better to fail while taking a risk than to succeed while playing it safe.

 My objective on the first day of class was to learn each student's name (in studio classes of 20, not lecture classes of 50).
 So I shared that with the class - We're not leaving until I learn everybody's name.
 That put some of the burden on the student by providing motivation for them to help me learn their names.
 It then became group effort, involved the students, and helped them learn each other's name.